Now is the time to take back control of digital transformation from COVID-19: White paper

 “Digital Transformation is nothing more than business transformation, with a bit of tech added.
 It is not an IT project, so it should not be driven by IT.
 And since digital transformation is business transformation, it must be fed down and communicated into every department’s strategy and beyond.

 Were the original drivers of these initiatives (cost saving, efficiency, service improvement) simply too weak to break the status quo?
 Did we really need a global pandemic to shunt people into action?
 Those organisations that already understood the benefits of digital transformation have been reaping the benefits ever since the virus struck – their staff have been working from home, with policy and technology already aligned with this new normal.
 But many didn’t.
 What was the difference?
 Is it all about the motivation? – COVID-19 simply added the urgency to cut out the noise and move plans forward.
 It removed all of the debate and reasons not to do it.

 Transformation has many compelling business reasons, and those reasons will evolve over time.
 Most recently the coronavirus lockdown provided the strongest business case yet.
 We have known about the benefits of working from home for many years, and many organisations already had strategies to deliver it – they had articulated the benefits, calculated the ROI, mapped out the requirements, some had even decided which software to use – but still it took the compelling event of a global pandemic to enact these strategies."

-Download a copy of the white paper here.
+Download a copy of the white paper type: asset-hyperlink id: 4ZIIKt0DuPTJljUtkawyDF.